-No matter who you are, there will always be someone who disagrees with you.
+No matter who you are, someone will always disagree with you.

-The real challenge isn’t in trying to win them over, it’s knowing when to cut people loose who aren’t on your team.
+The real challenge isn’t in trying to win them over, it knows when to cut people loose who aren’t on your team.

 The challenge is knowing all that—and being ok with it.